Coder-by-Passion-Arka/DDD-Team-4/ARKAPRAVO_DAS.md

 ## This is a README file of Arkapravo Das through which I give a overview of my Daily Work

+## Day 3 ( 13/06/2025 ):
+    -- Fully Mobile Responsive Design.
+    -- Improved Color Scheme.
+    -- Implemented full analytics page with Chart.js on dummy data.
+    -- Made simple backend which will be improved in the future.

 ## Day 2 ( 12/06/2025 ):
     -- Successfully integrated Dark Mode.
     -- Made the design mobile responsive.